Firely Auth Settings

 User store

 A user must be able to authenticate to Firely Auth before granting permissions to a client.
 Therefore we register the users with Firely Auth.
-Firely Auth supports two types of stores: In memory and SQL Server.
+Firely Auth supports two types of stores: Sqlite and SQL Server.

 "UserStore": {